caetanoct/web-programming/README.md

 #### HTML

-All HTML documents must start with a document type declaration: <!DOCTYPE html>.
-The HTML document itself begins with <html> and ends with </html>.
+All HTML documents must start with a document type declaration: `<!DOCTYPE html>.` The HTML document itself begins with `<html>` and ends with `</html>.`

-The visible part of the HTML document is between <body> and </body>.
+The visible part of the HTML document is between `<body>` and `</body>`.

+**View HTML Source Code:**
+Right-click in an HTML page and select "View Page Source" (in Chrome) or "View Source" (in Edge), or similar in other browsers.
+This will open a window containing the HTML source code of the page.

+**Inspect an HTML Element:**
+Right-click on an element (or a blank area), and choose "Inspect" or "Inspect Element" to see what elements are made up of (you will see both the HTML and the CSS).
+You can also edit the HTML or CSS on-the-fly in the Elements or Styles panel that opens.

 **Elements**